sentenz/convention/about/software-tests.md

 ### Acceptance Test-Driven Development

 In Acceptance Test-Driven Development (ATDD) technique, a single acceptance test is written from the user’s perspective.
 It mainly focuses on satisfying the functional behavior of the system and capturing the accurate requirements.

+## Mock Object

+[Mock objects](https://code-craftsmanship-saturdays.gitbook.io/software-testing-fundamentals/mocking) are simulated objects that mimic the behavior of real objects in a controlled manner.

+## Test Fixture

+[Test fixture](https://code-craftsmanship-saturdays.gitbook.io/software-testing-fundamentals/test-fixtures) is used as environment to consistently test item, device, or piece of software.
+Test fixtures initialize test functions.
+They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable, results.
+Initialization may setup services, state, or other operating environments.

 ## See also